Skip to main content

 • Rate limit handling — when an API enforces rate limits, ClawLink manages the pacing so your agent’s requests go through without you having to think about it.

-Every request — successful or not — is recorded in your dashboard with the integration name, action, status, and latency, so you always have a clear picture of what your agent has done.
+Every request — successful or not — is recorded in Usage with the integration name, action, status, and latency so you can see what OpenClaw actually did.